The Kowloon Walled City Park, Kowloon City

 “…the smells of wood smoke, joss-sticks, boiling rice and human excrement…”

-The sewers, such as they were, were just open gullies at the side of each hutong, that disappeared into holes in the ground.
-Then, from nowhere, a man suddenly appears, wearing only a pair of trousers, and with a big full-colour dragon tattoo on his back, who asks him in pidgin English what he thinks he’s doing there.
+The sewers in the walled city were just open gullies at the side of each hutong, which disappeared into holes in the ground.
+Then, from nowhere, a man suddenly appeared, wearing only a pair of trousers, and with a big full-colour dragon tattoo on his back, who asked Martin in pidgin English what he’s doing there.
 At this point Martin could have been sent packing at best, or abducted at worst, but he had two things in his favour: he had blond hair, associated with gold and considered very lucky in Chinese culture, and also a gift for languages.
 He had been playing on the streets with local kids for months and had picked up enough Cantonese to introduce himself to this guardian of the city, and then ask, “Nei giu mut ye meng?”
 (What is your name?).
-The man was stunned, looking him up and down for ages, before finally taking Martin’s hand, shaking it and introducing himself as Ho.
+The man was stunned, looking him up and down in silence, before finally taking Martin’s hand, shaking it and introducing himself as Ho.
 So began a guided tour of the Walled City, probably as rare a privilege as you could possibly have in Hong Kong, or perhaps anywhere else, at that time.

 At the signing of the treaty at the end of the Opium Wars in 1898, China finally ceded Hong Kong and the New Territories to Great Britain, but with one exception: the ancient fort, with a population of only 700 and situated just twenty-five miles from the Chinese border, was somehow allowed to retain its Chinese status, answerable to the Emperors to the North, not the Empire to the west.
 As the years went by, it became a law unto itself with no one really willing to address the problem of what to do with it.
 It became known as ‘China Town’, and was considered merely a bit of a curiosity by the British.